 There are a few different factors to consider when deciding to fertilize your lawn, including climate and grass type.

 First and foremost, a soil test should be conducted to help understand what your soil is already able to provide the plant.
 However, a general rule of thumb is that fertilization should take place twice a year, in spring and fall.
 At the minimum, you should fertilize your grass once a year.
 There are also visual ways to see if your lawn might benefit from increasing your fertilization frequency of liquid fertilizer:

 - Chlorotic/yellow turf

 Keeping a close eye on how your lawn is responding to your grass care routine can help you to mitigate any issues before they get worse.

 Knowing the best time to fertilize your lawn starts with understanding the type of grass you have.
 For different warm-season and cool-season grass species, the best time for fertilization will vary.

 Warm-season grass is best fertilized in June and then again in August.
 Depending on the health of your grass, you may also want to reapply fertilizer in September or spot treat areas that need a little extra care.

-Cool-season grass fertilization should take place in May then be reapplied in September, or around six weeks prior to the first frost.
+Cool-season grass fertilization should take place in May and then be reapplied in September, or around six weeks before the first frost.

 We want your grass care to be quick and effective, so you are spending more of the summer with your feet kicked up and relaxing.
 Our lawn care products are meant to add ease to your grass care routine.